tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 ![](Images/Graphs/timeToConverge.png)

 Due to the inefficiencies mentioned above, the time for ReSTIR to converge are also high.
+However, there might be a drastic difference when there are a lot more lights in the scene (thousands or millions), which are not displayed here, that show ReSTIR with a better convergence time.

 ## Future work